Attachment Issues and Reactive Attachment Disorder (RAD)

 Signs and symptoms of reactive attachment disorder

-Common signs and symptoms of reactive attachment disorder
+Common signs and symptoms of reactive attachment disorder in young children include:

 An aversion to touch and physical affection.
 Children with reactive attachment disorder often flinch, laugh, or even say “Ouch” when touched.
 Rather than producing positive feelings, touch and affection are perceived as a threat.